 Hair today, gone tomorrow: Producing perfect point-of-sale for Philips

 The beauty industry is packed with high-end electricals full of promise to customers.
-So, standing out from the crowd at the point of purchase is essential, particularly on a high-ticket item like the Philips Lumea – an infra-red hair removal device that needs to tell prospective buyers of what the product does prior to purchase.
+So, standing out from the crowd at the point of purchase is essential, particularly on a high-value item like the Philips Lumea – an infra-red hair removal device.

-The innovative way the units were kept in line with branding meant that the fixtures have been used for a longer period than most FSDUs, supporting Philips’ and Linney’s desire to deliver sustainable in-store fixtures.
+The innovative design means the fixture has been used for a longer period than most FSDUs, supporting Philips’ and Linney’s desire to deliver sustainable in-store fixtures.